Personalized Patient Care: 19 Ideas for Vets to Gain Competitive Edge

 What keeps veterinary practices from succeeding in many cases, according to Dr. Manyak, is an aversion to risk.
 Doctors and their staff see how previous generations of vets have handled their hospitals and conform to this traditional way of doing business.
 Pine Animal Hospital’s success comes from its willingness to take risks and be different.

 Moving past this fear requires vets to try out new marketing approaches like online reviews.
 It demands that they personalize their lines of communication and adopt better technologies for getting their messaging to customers and prospective clients.
-Getting over fear also forces practices to find innovative solutions to new problems and conditions, such as the pandemic.
+Getting over fear also forces practices to find innovative solutions to new problems and conditions, such as major shifts in public health and client expectations.